 - (1) At the time appointed under Standing Order 34, the Speaker calls upon the member in whose name a question appears on the Order Paper. - (2) If the question is an oral question, the member rises and asks the question and the Minister to whom the question is addressed answers it.
 At the discretion of the Speaker, a member may ask a supplementary question or questions for the purpose of further elucidating any matter arising from the Minister's original answer.
-However, the Speaker may disallow any supplementary question if he or she considers that the question infringes any of the rules against admissibility of questions in Standing Order 44 or the supplementary question raises a new matter. - (3) If the question is a written question, the member rises and asks the question by referring only to its number on the Order Paper and the Minister to whom the question is addressed lays the answer on the Table.
+However, the Speaker may disallow any supplementary question if he or she considers that the question infringes any of the rules against admissibility of questions in Standing Order 44 or the supplementary question raises a new matter.
+A member shall have one minute to ask his or her oral question and the Minister to whom the question is addressed shall have 10 minutes to respond.
+A member shall have one minute to ask his or her supplementary question and the Minister to whom the rules against addressed shall have 10 minutes to respond.
+A member shall have one minute to ask his or her supplementary question and the Minister to whom the question is addressed shall have 10 minutes to respond.
+A member shall have one minute to ask his or her supplementary question and the Minister to whom the question is addressed shall have 10 minutes to respond.
+A member shall have one minute to ask his or her supplementary question and the Minister to whom the question is addressed shall have 10 minutes to respond. - (3) If the question is a written question, the member rises and asks the question by referring only to its number on the Order Paper and the Minister to whom the question is addressed lays the answer on the Table.
 If the Minister does not do so, and does not provide an answer to the question within 7 sitting days of the day on which the question was set down on the Order Paper for written answer, the Secretary-General must place the question on the Order Paper for oral answer, if the member in whose name the question stands and so requests.